-If this does not help then reinstall Groove App.
-You can easily uninstall the application from Windows Settings and then install its fresh copy.
+If this does not help, then reinstall the Media Player app.
+You can easily uninstall the application from Windows Settings and install its fresh copy.

 5] Use some other app

 Sometimes the track that you are trying to play can get corrupted.
-To check if that’s the issue we are dealing with, you need to use some other music player and see if that can play the track.
+To check if that’s the issue we are dealing with, you need to use another music player to see if that can play the track.

 There are various freeware that can play your track.
-Spotify is one of the most popular options if you want to listen to a track online, but you also have veterans such as VLC Media, even the in-built Windows Media Player is apt enough to play any track of your choice.
+Spotify is one of the most popular options for listening to a track online.
+However, you also have veterans such as VLC Media; even the in-built classic Windows Media Player is apt enough to play any track of your choice.